WIP-FM

 WIP-FM is the flagship station for the Philadelphia Eagles Football Network and the MLB Philadelphia Phillies Radio Network.
-The station has local hosts days and evenings, with programming from CBS Sports Radio heard overnight.
+The station has local hosts days and evenings, with Best of 94 WIP airing on Saturdays from 6-8am, and Sundays from 5-6 30 am, though it's also sometimes aired other times if there's no other host that's able to fill in when someone's out, and/or on holidays from 2-6am in place of John Johnson.

 WIP-FM broadcasts using HD Radio.
 Its HD2 subchannel is a simulcast of co-owned 1060 KYW's all-news format.
-The HD3 channel formerly carried a classic rock format that had been once heard on 94.1 when it was WYSP.
-The HD4 channel was known as "Eagles 24/7," with continuous programming about the football team.
+The HD3 channel carries a classic rock format that had been once heard on 94.1 when it was WYSP.
+The HD4 channel was known as "Eagles 24/7", with continuous programming about the football team.

 History

 Beginning as WIBG-FM

 In 1948, the station signed on as WIBG-FM.
 It was the sister station of WIBG, and mostly simulcast the AM station, including the 1960s when WIBG was one of Philadelphia's leading Top 40 stations.
-However, it was hard to hear the FM station outside of Philadelphia and its close suburbs, because it was only powered at 10,000 watts on a 180 foot tower, well below the standard for other Philadelphia FM stations.
+However, it was hard to hear the FM station outside of Philadelphia and its close suburbs, because it was only powered at 10,000 watts on a 180-foot tower, well below the standard for other Philadelphia FM stations.
 In the mid-1960s, WIBG-FM began to experiment at night with a prerecorded progressive rock format without announcers.

 In 1968, owner Storer Broadcasting shut the station down while attempting to get Federal Communications Commission (FCC) permission for an increase in power.
 WIBG-FM was a restricted Class B station at the time.
 It was limited in range to avoid interfering with WKOK-FM in Sunbury, Pennsylvania, also on 94.1 MHz, 106 miles away (see Signal Note below).
 In 1969, WIBG-FM's call sign was changed to WPNA when Storer sold WIBG (AM) but kept the FM station.
 The station remained silent for two years.